stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 Yeah.
-I think that there is a certain element of we've built into the very core and structure of the show, the fact that that does not matter, because the main storyline is just, it's dolloped out in little, in little soupçons, and little, little dollops, so that when we spend twenty minutes talking about nothing in particular it doesn't matter.
+I think that there is a certain element of we've built into the very core and structure of the show the fact that that does not matter, because the main storyline is just, it's dolloped out in little, in little soupçons, and little, little dollops, so that when we spend twenty minutes talking about nothing in particular it doesn't matter.

 #### BEN